pfrazee/local/docs/communicating-with-web-workers-using-http.md

+<style>strong { color: gray; }</style>

 # Communicating with Web-Workers using HTTP

 ---

 Web Workers interact with their Host Pages using a messaging channel (the `postMessage` API).
 Crucially for their programming model, the messages are asyncronous.
 This introduces a significant challenge for implementing Page APIs within a Worker &ndash; for instance, how do you port a GUI widget from the Page (where it can access the DOM) to a Worker, where it can only send async messages?

-In my experience, two categories of solutions are suggested: use code-transformations to recreate Page-native APIs in the Worker, or introduce a new interface around messaging.
-In this gist, I'll explain why code transformations don't address the problem fully, and present a complete messaging solution based on HTTP.
+In my experience, two categories of solutions are suggested: use code-transformations to recreate Page-native APIs in the Worker, or introduce a new interface around messaging. **In this article, I'll explain why code transformations don't address the problem fully, and present a complete messaging solution based on HTTP.**

 ### What are the requirements?